nnellans/github-workflows-guide/README.md

     if: # Job conditions, ${{ ... }} can optionally be used to enclose your condition
     permissions: # job-level GITHUB_TOKEN permissions
     concurrency: # job-level concurrency group
+    # option 1: a reusable workflow from another repo (public or private)
-    uses: org/repo/.github/workflows/file.yaml@ref # the Job template to reference
+    uses: org/repo/.github/workflows/file.yaml@ref # where ref can be a branch, tag, or SHA
+    # option 2: a reusable workflow file from the same repo
+    uses: ./.github/workflows/file.yaml # no ref is supported, it uses the same ref that triggered the parent workflow
-    with: # parameters to pass to the template, must match what is defined in the template
+    # parameters to pass to the template, must match what is defined in the template
+    with:
       param1: value1
       param2: value2
     secrets: # secrets to pass to the template, must match what is defined in the template